Silver: Rights Aware

 During the visit

 Be flexible.
-If at any point anyone needs a break the meeting can be adjourned and we appreciate that network connections are not always reliable.
+If at any point anyone needs a break the meeting can be adjourned.
+We also understand that network connections are not always reliable.

-The assessor should have a short break (10-15) minutes before feeding back to the headteacher and coordinator – this allows them to clarify the highlights of the ‘visit’ they particularly want to share and to properly prepare the recommendations they wish to give you.
+The assessor should have a short break (10-15) minutes before feeding back to the headteacher and coordinator – this allows them to clarify the highlights of the ‘visit’ they want to share and to prepare the recommendations they wish to feedback.

 • The headteacher and RRSA coordinator and senior leaders to discuss their role in achieving the three RRSA Strands